 Despite the long list of health benefits associated with collard greens, you are advised not to have them daily.
 As seen from our discussion above, too much of them can lead to bloating and gas.
 So, food experts recommend you not to eat these greens daily but instead interchange them with some other vegetables like cabbage.

-It is better to talk to your nutritionist for better insight on the best collard greens serving depending on your goals.
+It is better to talk to your nutritionist for better insight on the right collard greens serving depending on your goals.

 How To Prepare Collard Greens?